 There are various forms and structures of leaves, such as the type, e.g., simple and compound, and the shape of a leaf, for instance, needle-shaped or broad-shaped.
 They execute photosynthesis, convert light energy to sugars, and release gases into the surroundings.

-Pollination is the process through which pollen grains with male gametophytes are placed on the stigma part of the female reproductive organ, the style while the anther is the male reproductive organ.
+Pollination is the process through which pollen grains with male gametophytes are placed on the stigma part of the female reproductive organ, the style, while the anther is the male reproductive organ.
 It can occur through various mechanisms:

-Types of Pollination: There are two types of pollination- self-pollination, which is pollination by pollen from the same flower or another from the same plant and cross-pollination which is the transfer of pollen from the flower of one plant to another.
+Types of Pollination: There are two types of pollination- self-pollination, which is pollination by pollen from the same flower or another from the same plant and cross-pollination, which is the transfer of pollen from the flower of one plant to another.

 Agents of Pollination: The pollination techniques include anemophily or wind pollination, entomophily or insect pollination, ornithophily or bird pollination, mammalophily or mammal pollination, and hydrophily or water pollination.
 The colour, fragrance and nectar presentation of flowers also vary to correspond with the following pollinators.

-Once pollen comes in contact with a compatible stigma, the pollen tube germinates and grows down the style or the stalk of the pistil and reaches the ovule, the structure within the ovary contains the female gametes.
-The male gametes reach the female gametes by pollen tube to impregnate the ovule part which is enveloped.
+Once pollen comes in contact with a compatible stigma, the pollen tube germinates and grows down the style or the stalk of the pistil and reaches the ovule, the structure within the ovary that contains the female gametes.
+The male gametes reach the female gametes through a pollen tube to impregnate the ovule part which is enveloped.
 This process of fertilisation causes the development of a zygote into an embryo within the seed coat.

 The flowering plants use glucose derived from photosynthesis for the production of ATP through aerobic respiration.
 This process takes place in mitochondria and is pertinent to the overall cellular process of nutrition, growth and division.

-Transpiration is the process of loss of water vapour from tissues of plants particularly stomata in the leaves.
-This process has the effect of developing a pressure deficit at the upper end which drives the upward movement of water and dissolved nutrients from the roots to the shoots.
+Transpiration is the process of loss of water vapour from tissues of plants, particularly stomata in the leaves.
+This process has the effect of developing a pressure deficit at the upper end, which drives the upward movement of water and dissolved nutrients from the roots to the shoots.
 Transpiration is responsible for cooling the plant's level, preserving the internal pressure of plant cells, and transporting minerals to different parts of the plant.

 Angiosperms are defined as flowering plants and refer to seeds enclosed by fruit.
 The name comes from the Greek words angeion, meaning container or vessel, and sperma, meaning seed.